sph-mn/sph-sp/readme.md

   * event renderer for parallel processing with custom routines
   * events for filtered noise and synth output
   * event groups that compose for riffs and songs
-* array manipulation
+* array processing
-  * array arithmetic, shuffle, permutations, compositions, statistical functions and more
+  * arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness, inharmonicity and more

 # dependencies
 * run-time